 HOW TO PARTICIPATE

 If you are interested, we'd be glad to send you more information.
 Please contact Kelly L. Reddy-Best, Assistant Professor in Apparel Merchandising and Design at email@example.com or 401-793-1437 (text or call).
 Or message us through our Facebook page.

 View the official consent form below for more details.
-The research team will provide you a hard copy to sign at the first interview.
+The research team will email you a copy to sign before the first interview.